 Dogs are welcome to travel on the railway and permitted in some of our buildings.
 A small charge applies.
 (Dogs are not permitted in Pullman Observation Carriage ‘Joan’.)

 For a holiday with a difference, take a look at our Pullman camping coaches.
-Elmira and Maid of Kent are two converted railway carriages located in a prime location next to the controller’s box on Ravenglass Station and with a view of the mainline too, they’re a trainspotter’s dream!
-With wooden panelling and other period features, the coaches provide simple but comfortable self-catering accommodation for up four people.
+Elmira and Maid of Kent are two converted railway carriages located in a prime location next to the controller’s box at Ravenglass station, and with a view of the mainline too, they’re a trainspotter’s dream!
+With lovingly restored original features, the coaches provide a unique experience for up to four people.
+Dogs welcome.

 telephone: +44 (0)1229 717171